Yonraz/gochat_users/README.md

 - **Query Parameters:**
   - `sort` (optional): Field to sort by (`status`, `username`).
 Default is `status`.
   - `direction` (optional): Sort direction (`asc`, `desc`).
 Default is `desc`.
+  - `page` (optional): Page to load, page size is currently fixed at 10.
+Default is 1.
+    - **notes:**
+      - must be a number between 1 and 1,000,000
 - **Response:**

   - `200 OK`: Returns a list of users.